-- 3 1/4 cups/750 g butter
+- 3 1/4 cups/750 grams butter

-- 13 3/4 cups/2750 g sugar (granulated)
+- 13 3/4 cups/2750 grams granulated sugar

-- 6 2/3 tbsp/50 g cinnamon (ground)
+- 6 2/3 tablespoons/50 grams ground cinnamon

-- 5 tsp/25 g salt
+- 5 tsp/25 grams salt

-- 1 pint /500 ml water
+- 1 pint /500 milliliters water

-- 10 cups/1250 g flour (all-purpose)
+- 10 cups/1250 grams all-purpose flour

-- 7 cups/750 g almonds (chopped)
+- 7 cups/750 grams almonds (chopped)

 Gather the ingredients.